-New Object Definition Table wlanAPHwVersion Hardware version of the AP. wlsxWlanAPTable wlanAPSwVersion Software version of the AP. wlsxWlanAPTable wlanAPBssidSnr The Signal Noise Ratio of this BSSID. wlsxWlanAPBssidTable wlanWarmReboots The number of warm starts of the AP. wlsxWlanAPTable wlanStaTransmitRateCode Transmit rate code with which the station is associated with this system.
-Units is mbps. wlsxWlanStationTable wlanAPWiredRxErrorPkts The number of error packets received from the controller on this BSSID. wlsxWlanAPStatsTable
+New Object Definition Table wlanAPHwVersion Hardware version of the AP wlsxWlanAPTable wlanAPSwVersion Software version of the AP wlsxWlanAPTable wlanAPBssidSnr The Signal Noise Ratio of this BSSID wlsxWlanAPBssidTable wlanWarmReboots The number of warm starts of the AP wlsxWlanAPTable wlanStaTransmitRateCode Transmit rate code with which the station is associated with this system.
+Unit values are in mbps. wlsxWlanStationTable wlanAPWiredRxErrorPkts The number of error packets received from the controller on this BSSID wlsxWlanAPStatsTable wlanAPRxErrorPkts The number of error packets received from stations on this BSSID. wlsxWlanAPStatsTable